This easy powdered sugar frosting is soft but stiffens up nicely making it ideal for topping cupcakes, cakes, soft sugar cookies or brownies.

 This post contains affiliate links.
 Click on my disclosure to find out more!

 Homemade frostings are super easy to make!
 Most recipes are made with sugar, butter, milk (or cream) and vanilla extract.
-My version is made without butter and can be made with milk, water, cream, juice, or any liquid making it vegan friendly.
+My version is made without butter and can be made with milk, water, cream, or even juice.

 This type of icing is known as a "quick frosting" because it takes minimal time to whip up.
 For flavoring, I like to use almond extract instead of vanilla extract because of it's unique flavor which is very tasty!